y0k4i-1337/imapsprayer/README.md

 This tool performs password spraying against an IMAP server with support for SSL connections and socks proxy.

+For Gmail and O365, `imapsprayer` implements a simple heuristic for detecting cases when credential is valid but access is denied for some reason (application specific password, MFA, account blocked).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.